The Saga of the Seventh Generation

 All My Relations

-Jessie and Peter meet, each rafting solo on the Colorado River, looking for an anchor in their lives.
+When David has to leave unexpectedly, Jessie and Peter meet while each is rafting solo on the Colorado River looking for an anchor in their respective lives.
 Their deep and tragic love breaks the curse, enabling their two children, Sara and Ben, to fulfill the prophecy of Crazy Horse.
 They are the seventh generation and the beginning of the seven to come.

 About This Trilogy